MarcooLopez/Genomic-Selection/single_environment.md

 M <- scale(X)
 G <- tcrossprod(M)/p

-# Z matrix for individuals.
+# Design matrix for individuals.
 In this case is a diagonal since there are no replicates
 GID <- factor(rownames(Y),levels=rownames(Y))
-Z <- model.matrix(~GID-1)
+Zg <- model.matrix(~GID-1)
 ```

 ## Running models